 The data file contains a total of 7129 genes and 72 patients.
-The first row in the data file contains the names of the variables and the rest of them represent the instances.
+The first row in the data file contains the names of the variables, and the rest represent the instances.

-The data distributions tells us the percentages of ALL and AML for the current dataset.
+The data distribution tells us the percentages of ALL and AML for the current dataset.

-The inputs-targets correlations indicate us which genes are more related with the ALL or AML diseases .
+The inputs-targets correlations indicate to us which genes are more related to ALL or AML diseases.

-As we can see in the previous figure, there are some genes with a high correlation with the diagnosis by themselves.
-In fact, the gene 4847 and the gene 2288 have a perfect correlation with the target variable.
+As we can see in the previous figure, there are some genes with a high correlation with the diagnosis.
+The gene 4847 and the gene 2288 have a perfect correlation with the target variable.

 The second step is to choose a neural network to represent the classification function.
-For classification problems, it is composed by:
+For classification problems, it is composed of:

-However, due to the huge amount of variables in this dataset, for this example we are not defining the neural network in this step.
+However, due to the massive amount of variables in this dataset, we are not defining the neural network in this step.

 The training strategy is applied to the neural network to obtain the best possible performance.
 It is composed of two things:

-We wont perform the training strategy for this example.
-As stated previously, the dataset contains a large number of variables, therefore before making choices about the neural network or the training strategy we will perform a proper model selection.
+We will not perform the training strategy for this example.
+As stated previously, the dataset contains a large number of variables.
+Therefore, before making choices about the neural network or the training strategy, we will perform a proper model selection.

-Due to the large number of variables in the microarray problems, a feature selection should be performed.
-The inputs selection is used to find the optimal subset of inputs for the best performance of the model.
+Due to a large number of variables in the microarray problems, a feature selection should be performed.
+The input selection is used to find the optimal subset of inputs for the model's best performance.

-In this example, the inputs selection algorithm selected is the growing inputs.
-This method is the optimum for this kind of problems.
+In this example, the input selection algorithm selected is the growing inputs.
+This method is optimum for this kind of problem.

-The next table shows the results of the inputs selection.
+The next table shows the results of the input selection.